Asia Risk Awards 2023 Categories

 - Equity derivatives house of the year

 - Inflation derivatives house of the year

 - Structured products house of the year

 - RMB house of the year

-This award appreciates the achievement of an institution’s risk management leadership.
-It recognises an individual’s role in augmenting the risk management function of the institution.
+This award appreciates the achievement of an institution’s risk management practices.
+It recognises the innovation and effectiveness of the management function of the institution.
 Applicants should outline the bank’s risk management processes, policies and systems, and describe any improvements made to the risk function over the past 12 months.
 Of particular importance is how the risk management function fared during periods of market stress.

 This award is given in recognition of a firm’s success in applying evidence-based systematic investment techniques to deliver good risk-adjusted returns.
 The emphasis is on the firm’s approach and research – not only performance – and may highlight creativity, robustness, technical rigour and technological innovation.